 The criminals want to receive personally identifiable information (PII) about the victim such as: account usernames and passwords, Social Security number, date of birth, credit and debit card numbers, personal identification numbers (PINs), or other sensitive information.
 This information is used to carry out other crimes, such as financial fraud.

-The Postal Service offers tools to track specific packages, but customers are required to either register online, or initiate a text message, and provide a tracking number.
+The Postal Service offers free tools to track specific packages, but customers are required to either register online, or initiate a text message, and provide a tracking number.
+USPS does not charge for these services!
 USPS will not send customers text messages or e-mails without a customer first requesting the service with a tracking number, and it will NOT contain a link.
 So, if you did not initiate the tracking request for a specific package directly from USPS and it contains a link: don’t click the link!

 To protect yourself and others from consumer frauds, visit our fraud prevention page: www.uspis.gov/tips-prevention/mail-fraud/.

 To report USPS related smishing, send an email to firstname.lastname@example.org.